Up to 60% off sofas & mattresses — limited‑time deals.

 Is a camelback sofa comfortable?

-It can be, especially for upright sitting, but comfort depends on seat depth, cushion fill, and how the back peak hits your shoulders.
+It can be, especially if you like a more upright sit, but comfort depends on seat depth, cushion fill, and where the crest hits your upper back and shoulders.

 What rooms look best with a camelback sofa?